Privacy Policy

 Data Type Retention Period Reason

-Tax filings and supporting documents 7 years after the tax year CRA requires 6 years; 7 years provides a safety buffer
+Tax filings and supporting documents 7 years after the tax year Covers CRA's 6-year requirement (Canada) and IRS's typical 3–7 year window (US — varies with substantial understatement, NOL carryforwards, or worthless-securities claims); 7 years provides a safety buffer for both

-Client profile data Duration of client relationship + 7 years CRA record-keeping + potential reassessment
+Client profile data Duration of client relationship + 7 years IRS / CRA record-keeping plus potential reassessment

-Consent records 7 years after last interaction Proof of consent for PIPEDA compliance
+Consent records 7 years after last interaction Proof of consent for PIPEDA, CCPA / CPRA, and GLBA compliance

-Inactive client data Archived after 2 years of inactivity Data minimization while respecting CRA retention
+Inactive client data Archived after 2 years of inactivity Data minimization while respecting IRS / CRA retention

 After the retention period expires, personal information is securely deleted or anonymized.